knusbaum/cl-restart/README.md

     ...))
 ```

-The last example, where no restart-handlers are defined, one of three things happens:
+The last example, where no restart-handlers are defined, one of four things happens:

 1. A function somewhere on the stack has defined handlers, and it decides which restart to call.
+2. No function on the stack has defined handlers, but `throw-restart` has a `default` handler defined.
+In this case, the default handler is run.
-2. No function on the stack has defined handlers for the error and the error was a keyword. (i.e. `:bad-config`) In this case, the error is converted into a `RuntimeException` with a string of the keyword as the message and thrown.
+3. No function on the stack has defined handlers for the error, no `default` is defined, and the error was a keyword. (i.e. `:bad-config`) In this case, the error is converted into a `RuntimeException` with a string of the keyword as the message and thrown.
-3. No function on the stack has defined handlers for the error and the error was a Java `Throwable`.
+4. No function on the stack has defined handlers for the error, no `default` is defined, and the error was a Java `Throwable`.
 In this case, the `Throwable` is thrown.

 There.
 Now we have a way to determine how functions further down the callstack should behave when they encounter issues.
 Higher-up functions don't have to know how lower functions work, but can still specify how they behave when something goes wrong if they choose.